filsoch/uni-intro-to-data-science-cw/README.md

 ### Conclusion
 The study concluded that income and employment are the strongest predictors of health deprivation in England, confirming previous research findings.
 However, it also noted the absence of a strong correlation with factors such as the living environment, which contradicts some prior studies.
+The findings demonstrate the importance of socioeconomic factors, particularly employment, in influencing health outcomes.
+Overall, the coursework provides insights into using data analysis for understanding the social determinants of health and guides future research into effective public health interventions.

 ### Limitations
 The analysis had several limitations:

-Data Limitation: Only the 2019 IMD dataset was used.
+- Data Limitation: Only the 2019 IMD dataset was used.
 Including data from other years or regions could have improved the robustness of the results.
-High Collinearity: The high correlation among predictor variables could affect the reliability of the regression models.
+- High Collinearity: The high correlation among predictor variables could affect the reliability of the regression models.
-Use of Secondary Data: The study was based entirely on secondary data, which limited its scope.
+- Use of Secondary Data: The study was based entirely on secondary data, which limited its scope.
 A longitudinal study involving participants could provide more detailed insights into mortality risks.
-Code Implementation
-The coursework outlines steps in data analysis using R, including:

-Data Preprocessing: Preparing the IMD dataset by selecting relevant variables.
-Correlation Analysis: Creating a correlation matrix and filtering variables.
-Linear Regression Modeling: Developing simple and multiple linear regression models, evaluating them using metrics such as R² and SSE, and interpreting the coefficients.
-The findings demonstrate the importance of socioeconomic factors, particularly employment, in influencing health outcomes.
-Overall, the coursework provides insights into using data analysis for understanding the social determinants of health and guides future research into effective public health interventions.